Terms and Conditions of Service

 A. PLANNED INTERRUPTIONS

-The Cooperative shall, whenever possible, insure that all members are notified three days in advance of any planned interruptions of service of one hour or more, on any line where said service is interrupted for the purpose of making changes and/or repairs to said line.
+The Cooperative shall, whenever possible, ensure that all members are notified three days in advance of any planned interruptions of service of one hour or more, on any line where said service is interrupted for the purpose of making changes and/or repairs to said line.

 B. INTERRUPTION DUE TO EMERGENCIES OR POWER SUPPLIER INTERRUPTIONS